How to Start an LLC: Everything You Need to Know

 The IRS provides the service at no fee.

 Some states require registration of an operating agreement.
 If more than one member exists in your business, then an operating agreement remains necessary.
-If a solo LLC then consider doing it as added protection against a lawsuit.
+If it is a solo LLC, then consider doing it as added protection against a lawsuit.